pluralsight/guides/draft/html-css/semantic-html/article.md

     </nav>
 </header>
 ```
-but, it can be placed outside of the *header* section, so this code is also valid:
+but, it can be put after the *header* section, as well:

 ``` HTML
 <header>